SaenthanP/SaenthanP/README.md

 <div>

 <div>
-  I am a Computer Engineering student studying at the University of Waterloo, interested in software development, full stack web development, and STEM.
+  I am a Computer Engineering student studying at the University of Waterloo, interested in backend development and distributed systems.
 </div>

 <!--